stevencombs/retrocombs.github.io/_drafts/2021-01-30-plus4-chapter7-graphics.md

   - color
   - characters
   - petscii
+  - pixels
 ---

 In this Commodore Plus/4 retroCombs episode and companion blog post, I cover Chapter 7, *Using Graphics and Color*, of the Commodore Plus/4 user's manual.
-In this chapter, XXX
+If you are eager to create images on your Commodore Plus/4, this is the chapter for you.
+Chapter 7 include information to PETSCII, colors, graphics modes, and other commands to create static images an animations.
+It's a fun chapter and one that took quite a bit of time to prepare.

 <!-- TOC -->